Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method

 \section{Introduction}

 \IEEEPARstart{C}{onventional} cameras acquire images that are immediately exploitable by the end user with little or no processing of the raw acquisition.
-When the acquisition relies on a spectral or spatial scanning of the scene, these cameras provide an image as a \textit{datacube} with spatial and spectral dimensions~\cite{Eism12, Mano16}.
-For example, his is the case of \gls{rgb}, \gls{ms} and \gls{hs} imaging systems, where the datacube has either three, up to a few tens, or more channels, respectively.
+When the acquisition relies on a spectral or spatial scanning of the scene, these cameras provide the image as a \textit{datacube} with spatial and spectral dimensions~\cite{Eism12, Mano16}.
+For example, this is the case of \gls{rgb}, \gls{ms} and \gls{hs} imaging systems, where the datacube has either three, up to a few tens, or more channels, respectively.

 A different acquisition approach, following the \textit{computational imaging} paradigm~\cite{Stor09, Mira08, Coss13, Mitr14}, is based on \textit{compressed acquisitions}.
 In some cases, this allows to perform acquisitions that are instantaneous (i.e., snapshot) or with a lower number of acquired samples with respect to a conventional full scanning of the datacube.
-Compressed acquisitions~\cite{Brad09, Ster16} are not necessarily captured in the end user desired domain and need a computational phase to retrieve a datacube that is intelligible to the final user.
+We in particular focus our attention to \textit{coded acquisitions}, for which the pixel on the focal plane can be described as a particular linear combination of the samples of the original datacube; this is for example the case of acquisitions captured through a \gls{cfa}, or where the input image is masked through any coded aperture before combining on the sensing system.
+As coded acquisitions~\cite{Brad09, Ster16} are not captured in the end user desired domain, a computational phase is needed to retrieve a datacube that is intelligible to the final user.
 In this work, we refer to such acquisition techniques as \textbf{image formation} methods, and to the required processing algorithms that recover the desired datacube as \textbf{image reconstruction} methods.

-Multiple examples of image formation methods are available in the literature, but the interest of this work is mostly focused to two classic acquisition scenarios, the multiresolution sensing and the mosaicing, which are described below:
+A wide selection of snapshot image formation methods are available in the literature~\cite{Yuan21, Zhou11}, which demands adequate techniques to process the acquisitions in a prompt and flexible manner.
+As the manufacture of many of such prototypes can be seen as a combination of elemental components, this work proposes to describe them under a unified mathematical reconstruction framework.
+In the proposed framework, the image formation step is described as a composition of basic operators which emulates the behavior of the elementary camera components.
+In particular, the work is focused on two classic acquisition scenarios, the multiresolution sensing and the mosaicing, which are described below: